nikandt/cansat-next/docs/course/lesson12.md

 - Have some basic tools on hand to aid in disassembly and assembly
 - Have extra antennas
 - You can also have multiple ground stations operating at the same time, which can also be used to triangulate the satellite, especially if there is RSSI available.
+- Have clear roles for each team member during the launch, operations, and recovery.

 ---

 This is the end of the lessons for now.
 On the next page is a flight-readiness review, which is a practice aiding in ensuring successful missions.
-We'll also talk a bit more about various tests done in aerospace industry and how to use those ideas with CanSat.

 [Click here for the flight readiness review!](./review2)